 - Be current, relevant and “with it”.
-If you aren’t there, you aren’t there and you won’t be found.
+If you aren’t there, you really aren’t there, and you won’t be found.
 People expect you to have a Facebook Business presence.
 It is a red flag if you don’t.
 A Facebook Business Page that is active validates your business as real.

 - Educate, Enlighten and Engage with your audience.
 Don’t keep selling to them.
 Give them valuable information, humor and offers/discounts.
 Keep them coming back.

 - Facebook Boosting is so inexpensive.
 Use Boosting of Posts to expand your audience.
 Remember to carefully select demographics.
 If you are a brick & mortar establishment, choose zip codes around your location.
 Look at “interests” and other demographics that your potential customer might have.
 Start with a $50-$100 budget for a month.
 Boost engaging information, link back to exactly where you have a Call to Action.
 Use #hashtags in your posts.